JetBrains/intellij-sdk-docs/topics/intro/content_updates.md

 ### November-22

 Plugin User Experience
-:
-- Add a new section about how to improve [plugin UX](plugin_user_experience.md) and overall plugin quality.
+: Add a new section about how to improve [plugin UX](plugin_user_experience.md) and overall plugin quality.

 Minor Changes and Additions
 :
-- Add information about threading in actions in [](basic_action_system.md#principal-implementation-overrides).
+- Add information about threading in Actions in [](basic_action_system.md#principal-implementation-overrides).

 ### October-22